bitsofcotton/ddpmopt/README.md

 2024/11/02 update readme. elim predgs.cc, predga.cc.
 2024/11/03 update readme. rerere-leave here. predg.cc a cmd list up fix.
 2024/11/12 delete tips on reseeding, reseeding is not so harder. replaced flip, flop template function in lieonn suitable with gcc however 128bit long double isn't compile on our main pc environment.
+2024/11/14 integreate all commands on this repository into ddpmopt.cc but the binary is very fat.